 The Trust Fund is an institutional endowment fund that manages the portfolio with the long-term focus necessary to achieve the mandate of funding the Court and the Commission in perpetuity.
 The strategic asset allocation of the portfolio has been structured, with assistance from the services provided by the Trust Fund's investment advisor, Pavilion, a Mercer Practice, to attain a target rate of return over the long-term within acceptable risk parameters, and is diversified across a selection of growth, risk-reducing and inflation-protection asset classes.
-The strategic asset allocation comprises the long-term investment weightings for these core asset classes which best suit the goals and constraints of the Trust Fund.
-The weightings take into account the expected returns, volatility, behaviour of, and correlations amongst, these assets through full market cycles.
-The strategic portfolio allocation is biased toward public equity because of the Trust Fund's need to maintain liquid earning assets to fund current operations, while preserving the purchasing power of assets.
+The strategic asset allocation comprises the longterm investment weightings for these core asset classes which best suit the goals and constraints of the Trust Fund.

-Chart 2: Portfolio Asset Composition as at December 31, 2019 (%)
+Chart 2: Portfolio Asset Composition as at December 31, 2020(%)